kmcgill88/admob_flutter/README.md

 I welcome and encourage all pull requests.
 Here are some basic rules to follow to ensure timely addition of your request:

 1. Match the document style as closely as possible.
-2. Please keep PR titles easy to read and descriptive of changes, this will make them easier to review/merge.
+1. Please keep PR titles easy to read and descriptive of changes, this will make them easier to review/merge.
-3. Pull requests _must_ be made against `master` branch for this repository.
+1. Pull requests _must_ be made against `master` branch for this repository.
-4. Check for existing [issues](https://github.com/kmcgill88/admob_flutter/issues) first, before filing an issue.
+1. Check for existing [issues](https://github.com/kmcgill88/admob_flutter/issues) first, before filing an issue.
+1. Check the [project board](https://github.com/kmcgill88/admob_flutter/projects/1), before filing an issue.
+1. Read the [FAQ](https://github.com/kmcgill88/admob_flutter#faq), before filing an issue.
-5. Have fun!
+1. Have fun!